 Electronic Medical Record (EMR): Currently, WE physicians follow up with all their patients’ PCPs by sending pathology and procedure reports to them.
 WE physicians will continue to ensure appropriate linkages to patients’ primary care services at the proposed site.
 The Applicant states that it has strong pre-existing relationships with area primary care practices including South Shore Medical Center, Manet Community Health Center, and Healthcare South P.C. and that these relationships are expected to increase through the Proposed Project.
 The Applicant affirms that the close coordination with primary care practices will also encourage patient compliance with screening and follow up visits.
 The Applicant will continue to share an electronic medical record (EMR) with Healthcare South P.C. and South Shore Medical Center and can directly share results with these practices via the EMR which will facilitate care coordination and continuity of care.
 The Applicant states that currently, Manet Community Health Center faxes patient information to WE, and once both the procedure and pathology report are completed by the Applicant, the two reports are faxed to Manet Community Health

 Center.
 The Applicant states that it is hopeful that there will be better interoperability of electronic health records between WE and Manet Community Health Center in the future.

 Efficiency: ASCs’ focus on a specific category or categories of lower acuity surgical cases results in clinical and operational efficiencies, and this is reflected in the facility’s design, specialty services, and tailoring to the needs of their patients, allowing ASCs to maximize use of their staff and their space.
 The efficiencies of an ASC permit patients to spend less time in surgery and to move to recovering rooms sooner, allowing for more procedures to be performed in a day.
 ASC design accommodates specific surgical specialties.
-ORs are sized to meet these needs, and the facility is equipped with equipment specific to the types of procedures being performed.
+ORs and procedure rooms are sized to meet these needs, and the facility is equipped with equipment specific to the types of procedures being performed.
 Physicians operating in ASCs have more control over the surgical practice which allows physicians to schedule procedures more conveniently, assemble teams of specially trained and highly skilled staff, ensure that the equipment and supplies being used are best suited to their techniques, and design facilities tailored to their specialties and to the specific needs of their patients.
 ASCs exercise better control over scheduling than in the hospital setting, reducing scheduling delays and rescheduled procedures.

 Analysis